FriendsOfTerraform/modules/aws/s3/README.md

   name = "demo-bucket"

   intelligent_tiering_archive_configurations = {
+    # The key of the map will be the tiering rule's name

     # Archive logs after 180 days of no access
     "archive-logs" = {
       filter = {